 These healthy sloppy joes are perfect for busy weeknights and a meal even your pickiest eater won’t object to.
 Tasting just like a classic kid friendly dinner, this recipe is packed with hidden veggies that will please the whole family.

 Secretly Veggie Sloppy Joes

-* You could use another meat, I just prefer beef sloppy joes!
+- You could use another meat, I just prefer beef sloppy joes!
 Turkey or chicken would make this even healthier, though.

-* We use a lot of garlic in our house – here I used 5 or 6 large cloves, but feel free to keep it to 1 or 2
+- We use a lot of garlic in our house – here I used 5 or 6 large cloves, but feel free to keep it to 1-3.

 Okay, so tell me – what are some of your favorite ways to sneak in veggies?
 Anyone else love the movie, Billy Madison?
 Let me know in the comments!